-A.R.S. § 28-5703 (B)(1): International Fuel Tax Agreement (IFTA) tax distributed to other states for FY 2020 is \$24.1 million.
+A.R.S. § 28-5703 (B)(1): The base jurisdiction concept.
+This concept allows a licensee to report and pay motor fuel use taxes to a base jurisdiction for distribution to other member jurisdictions in which the licensee traveled and incurred motor fuel use tax liability.
+International Fuel Tax Agreement (IFTA) tax distributed to other states for FY 2021 is \$26.9 million.

-SUMMARY OF USE FUEL TAX EXPENDITURES - FISCAL YEAR 2020
+SUMMARY OF USE FUEL TAX EXPENDITURES - FISCAL YEAR 2021